-The total amount of employee benefits (including employer pension contributions) received by key management personnel (trustees and senior management) for their services to the academy trust was £773,181 (2018: £716,295).
+The key management personnel of the academy comprise the trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy was £865,846 (2019: £773,181).